 The defendant may assert various defenses to the survivor claim, such as comparative negligence or assumption of risk.
 If the defendant prevails on any of these defenses, it may reduce or eliminate the amount of damages that you are able to recover in the lawsuit.

 We Can Help with Your Case

-If you’ve lost a loved one due to another’s negligence, you may be owed compensation for your losses.
+If you’ve lost a loved one due to another’s negligence, you may be owed compensation.
 While money cannot bring your loved one back, it may help bring justice to you and your family.